ricardosanzh/MarvelCharacterListSample/README.md

 # Unit Testing
-Testing has been developed only for MarvelCharactersLists.
+Testing has been developed with some examples, focused mainly on MarvelCharactersLists.

+Coverage 61% aprox.

 <br>